-Please ensure your child has an indoor and outdoor kit in school on the appropriate days: Games = Wednesday afternoon.
+Please ensure your child has an indoor and outdoor kit in school on the appropriate days: Games = Wednesday afternoon and Friday morning.

 Maths homework given out on Monday and due in Thursday.